lgraff/lgraff-12704_Final_Project/index.md

 *Applicability*

 Since we expect the temperature and humidity to vary slowly, there is no need to sample at higher rates than 1Hz.
-Also, the humidity and temperature accuracy are sufficient for our home growing purposes.
+Also, the humidity and temperature accuracy are enough for our home growing purposes.

 **Soil Moisture Sensor Module**